 The downside is that there is only one walking trail, compared to the many you’ll find at Plitvice.
-However, you won’t miss out on nature as this one trail has some beautiful scenery to pass through; plus, during the summer months, when the trees are really blooming, you’ll notice a pleasant scent in the air.
+However, you won’t miss out on nature as this trail has some beautiful scenery to pass through; plus, when the trees bloom, you’ll notice a pleasant scent in the air during the summer months.

 Krka National Park Entrance Fee

-Entry costs depend upon the season, and there are discounted entry for children.
+Entry costs depend upon the season, and there are discounted entries for children.

-- Adult ticket, November to February – 30 Kuna
+- Adult ticket, November to February – 4 euro

 - Adult ticket, March to May, & October – 15 euro

-- Adult ticket, June to September – 200 Kuna
+- Adult ticket, June to September – 27 euro

 Reasons to Avoid Krka National Park

 - You want to hike for days.
 Krka is a day-trippers paradise.
-If you want to get lost in the woods, it is not for you
+If you’re going to get lost in the woods, it is not for you